THIS ITEM IS STILL AVAILABLE!

 I’d say that this camera is also great for the one who likes to do experimental photography (type LOMO or HOLGA, for example) with, say, expired film.
 The downside (besides the focusing, of course) is it price.

-This camera comes with an UV filter and the original strap.
-I am selling this camera in auction, starting 1 euros, with reserve and buy it now 300 euros, shipping only to be done fully insured, local pickup and testing welcome.
+This camera comes with a UV filter and the original strap.
+With utmost reluctance I am selling this somewhat rare camera buy it now 350 euros, shipping only to be done fully insured, local pickup, testing and reasonable offers welcome.

 Remember if you buy outside EU and you are in EU, you need to pay customs tax (typically ca. 5 %) and VAT (typically around 20 – 25 %) which are added on top of shipping and insurance costs.
 To my understanding, these costs are calculated and due regardless of the age and condition of the item!
 There are calculators on-line for this, like from Pitney Bowes.